 Our mission is to provide technical and academic skills to prepare all students for career success in the 21st Century.

-In order to sit for the Journeyman Electrician exam, individuals must have completed a four year apprenticeship under a Master Electrician.
-Successful completion of this program is accepted by the State Fire Marshal in lieu of this requirement.
-Journeyman Electrician licensure may be awarded by the State of West Virginia after successful completion of the program and obtaining a passing scores on exam given by the West Virginia State Fire Marshal.
+Journeyman Electrician licensure may be awarded by the State of West Virginia after meeting all requirements of the WV State Fire Marshal, successfully completing the program, and obtaining a passing score on the exam given by the West Virginia State Fire Marshal.

 MCTEC does not discriminate on the basis of gender, race, color, religion, disability, or national origin in employment or educational programs or activities.
 Inquiries may be referred to Amanda Aliff, Section 504 Coordinator, at Mercer County Schools, 1403 Honaker Avenue, Princeton, WV 24740.
 Phone 304-487-1551.
 Lack of English language skills is not a barrier to participation in any course.